 - You can now connect back to HPCaVe servers, and check that your files have properly been copied to the hpcaveTest directory.

-In this section, we are going to compile and run a dummy OpenMP parallel code on MeSU-alpha, which will approximate the value of pi in parallel according to the Monte Carlo method.
+In this section, we are going to compile and run a dummy OpenMP parallel code, which will approximate the value of pi in parallel according to the Monte Carlo method.

 Once the source code has been transfered to HPCaVe servers, navigate to the wiki/openmp directory, and first compile the source code with gcc, enabling the fopenmp flag to enable OpenMP support: